 How to Dry Kitchen Sink Cabinets After Leaks

-If you are unsure whether moisture damage has already started, it helps to first recognize the signs of water damage under kitchen sinks before beginning the drying process.
+If you are unsure whether moisture damage has already started, first check the signs of water damage under kitchen sinks.
+If the leak is still active or keeps returning, dry the cabinet only after the water source has been stopped.

 What to Do Immediately After a Sink Leak